Whitepaper

 💡 Web 2.0 Models of Digital Identity fall under either the Centralized Identity or Federated Identity models.

 In a Centralized Identity setup, each application maintains exclusive control over its own database of user identities and personal data.
 Consequently, users must manage different sets of identities and login credentials to access various applications, without any unified access across platforms.
+Additionally users and their works can be censored by the centralized entity, or third party access may be gated at the entity’s discretion.

 On the other hand, Federated Identity involves multiple applications reaching mutual agreements to create "federations" wherein user identity and login credentials are shared (e.g., users logging into a new website using their Google accounts).